Transportation

 These improvements will help test out the future design ideas from the Vision Plan and make crossings safer in the short term.

-We’ll also be sharing updates at Ballpark Community Council meetings and delivering flyers in the area soon.
+We’ll also be sharing updates at Ballpark Community Council meetings.

 Budget and timeline